Semrush helps you:

 Or neglect to update old articles.

-Put another way: a calendar ensures that nothing falls between the cracks.
+Put another way: A calendar ensures nothing falls between the cracks.

 If you’re a single-person blog, you may not even need a content calendar in the first place.

-But if employees and contractors contribute to your content, then you need something that keeps everyone on the same page.
+But if employees and contractors contribute to your content, you need a system that keeps everyone on the same page.

-Today, our content calendar is more of a project management than an actual calendar (we use Notion).
+Today, our content calendar is more of a project management system than an actual calendar (we use Monday.com).

 Pretty cool.